Key Takeaways

 - Receive your proceeds (same day for wire transfer, 1-2 days for check)

-Tennessee law requires buyers to receive their closing disclosure at least 3 business days before closing.
+Federal law (the TILA-RESPA Integrated Disclosure rule) requires buyers to receive their closing disclosure at least 3 business days before closing.
 If any significant changes occur (loan terms, fees over tolerance limits), the 3-day waiting period restarts.
 Build this buffer into your timeline.

 How Long Does It Take to Sell in Nashville vs. Memphis vs. Knoxville?